Rupt/c-arithmetic-right-shift/README.md

 ```
 They compile to small, branchless instructions; see for yourself on the [Compiler Explorer](https://godbolt.org/z/Pc6zcc).

-Standard integer types are supported for pedantic C99.
+Standard integer types are supported for pedantic C99 and C++11.

 ## Use
 ```C